fengweijp/anywhichway/README.md

 Any location in the path can also be the * wildcard, a compiled inline test, or a dynamic inline test, e.g.

-`Object/address/city/*` - matches any Object with an address with a city property and returns the Object
+`Object/address/city/*` - matches any Object with an address and a city property and returns the Object

-`Object/address/city` - returns all city names for Objects that have and address property
+`Object/address/city` - returns all city names for Objects that have an address property

 `Object/address/state/in(["WA","OR"])` - return all objects with addresses in WA or OR

 `Object/address/zipcode/base/(value) => value>=98100 && value<=98199` - return all Objects with an address in the zipcode base range of 98100 to 98199

-`Object/address/zipcode/base/between(98100,98199,true)` - alternate way to achieve the above will a compiled inline
+`Object/address/zipcode/base/between(98100,98199,true)` - alternate way to achieve the above with a compiled inline

-`Object/*/(value) => ... some code` - the equivalent of a table scan across all Objects and all properties
+`Object/*/(value) => ... some code` - the equivalent of a table scan across all Objects and all properties, returns all Objects with property values satisfying the inline

-`Object/#/(value) => ... some code` - the equivalent of a table scan across all Objects
+`Object/#/(value) => ... some code` - the equivalent of a table scan across all Objects, returns all Objects satisfying the inline

-`*/#/(value) => ... some code` - the equivalent of a table scan across instances of all classes
+`*/#/(value) => ... some code` - the equivalent of a table scan across instances of all classes, returns all objects satisfying the inline

 Dynamic in-line tests expose the code to injection risk and must be enabled by setting `inline` to true in the options object when a database connection is created.
-Any in-line test can be added as a compiled test to avoid this issue.
+Any in-line test can be added as compiled tests to avoid this issue.
 See Extending AnyWhichWay.

 Data can be retrieved using a graph path, e.g.: